GG-EZ415/Game-Glutton/README.md

 # Hop-ON-Board

-Type of user
+### Type of user:
-    *Board gamers of all levels and game reviewers Some goals
+* Board gamers of all levels and game reviewers
+### Some goals:
-    *Find ratings and reviews of boardgames
+* Find ratings and reviews of boardgames
-    *Find youtube tutorials and how too
+* Find youtube tutorials and how too
-    *Reddit answers
+* Reddit answers
--Benefits
+### Benefits:
-    -Helps people decide if they want to play a game -Helps people start a game with youtube videos -Helps people figure out issues while playing the game Project Description
+* Helps people decide if they want to play a game
+* Helps people start a game with youtube videos
+* Helps people figure out issues while playing the game

+## Project Description:
 We are creating a page that can search the boardgamegeek website via their api to find rankings and other information about a game.
 The page may have the top 10 games so that most users can see those When searching for a specific game not only will ranking/rating will appear YouTube videos applicable to the game will also appear (5?)
 Possible subreddit thread if searching for a specific pain point with a game

-User Story
+## User Story:

 As someone interested in board games
 I want to find out about a board game